by Jennifer Harvey Sallin

 It is thanks to my mentor Michelle Quarton, and a number of key people who have seen my giftedness (and its accompanying legitimate suffering) and have dedicated themselves to helping me channel it, that I am able to sit down and write any of the above thoughts.
 In my early 20’s I was stuck living someone else’s life (a life based on others’ expectations and my lack of knowledge of my giftedness) and I became crippled by social anxiety and a kind of panicked existential depression in which I had come to feel that my mind was a liability and that there was no way I would ever be able to do anything positive with my life.
 Along with some very courageous life choices, it was Michelle’s guidance that helped me to accept my giftedness and figure out how to live a healthy – if not conventional – life with it.
-If you’ve never found a mentor, I’d be happy to help you find the right one for you.
+If you’ve never found a coach or mentor, I’d be happy to help you find the right one for you.
 You can visit my InterGifted coaching page and email us at [email protected] to find out more.

 Learn about how your mind is structured

 Learn to meditate

 Not in a cliché way.
 Actively study your mind and learn how it operates, so you can have more control over where you direct your attention.
 I could not overemphasize the importance of this step!
 Notice what voices repeat themselves over and over again; study the enemy within, get to know it, so that you can fight it with dignity or simply learn to ignore its empty threats.
 Notice what truly inspires you within your mind, and dive into that.
 Expand what gives you pleasure in your mind, study what gives you pain.
 Learn to differentiate between the two, and actively train yourself to value the pleasure over the pain.
-Join InterGifted’s partner project The Gifted Mindfulness Collective to learn about and practice gifted-specific mindfulness in a community of gifted peers.
+Join our partner project The Gifted Mindfulness Collective to learn about and practice gifted-specific mindfulness in a community of gifted peers.

 Connect with other high+ gifted peers